jformacek/S.DS.P/README.md

 # S.DS.P - PowerShell module for working with LDAP servers
-This is repo for source code development for S.DS.P PowerShell module that's available on Technet Gallery here: https://gallery.technet.microsoft.com/Using-SystemDirectoryServic-0adf7ef5

-This module is also published on PowerShell gallery: https://www.powershellgallery.com/packages/S.DS.P
+This is repo for source code development for S.DS.P PowerShell module that's available on PowerShell gallery: https://www.powershellgallery.com/packages/S.DS.P

 You can directly install it from PowerShell session via `Install-Module -Name S.DS.P`

+Until MS closes Technet gallery (currently read-only mode, so I cannot uload new versions), the module will also be available there: https://gallery.technet.microsoft.com/Using-SystemDirectoryServic-0adf7ef5

 Feel free to contribute!